Call our free confidential hotline

 Crowe’s experienced and award-winning Tax Resolutions team can help you navigate the CDF process and ensure you meet your obligations to ultimately settle matters with HMRC.

-It is also possible to make a voluntary request to participate in the CDF to secure immunity from prosecution if such protection is needed.
-We can make recommendations whether this route is appropriate based on the facts of your case.
+It is also possible to make a voluntary request to participate in the CDF to secure immunity from prosecution if protection is needed.
+We can make recommendations if this route is appropriate based on the facts of your case.

 Our case studies below provide a few common scenarios.
 Contact us on our free, confidential helpline or email us to discuss your situation in more detail.